Dubai Police track down bag with over Dh25,000 cash after passenger misplaces luggage

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-In a rush to catch another flight to China in just one hour, Munir rushed to the airport police office in the arrivals hall when he realised he had misplaced his bag.
+In a rush to catch another flight to China in just one hour, Munir went to the airport police office in the arrivals hall when he realised he had misplaced his bag.

 The on-duty officer who received the report, immediately formed a task force to track the passenger's movements from the moment he entered the airport, reviewed surveillance cameras, and contacted Emirates Airlines, which he had flown with from Cairo Airport.